 (a) where either the Assignor User or the Assignee User does not notify the System Capacity Assignment to National Grid NTS in accordance with paragraph 6.2.1 or 6.2.2;

-(b) in accordance with Section V3.;
+(b) in accordance with Section V3;

-(c) where the Assigned System Capacity comprising Registered Enduring Annual NTS Exit (Flat) Capacity exceeds the remaining Registered Enduring Annual NTS Exit (Flat) Capacity;

-(d) where the Assigned System Capacity comprising Registered Annual NTS Exit (Flat) Capacity exceeds the remaining Registered Annual NTS Exit (Flat) Capacity;

-(e) where the Assigned System Capacity (which has been adjusted to take account of any deduction of any prior System Capacity Assignment) exceeds its Registered Net Capacity on any Day in the Assignment Period at the Assignment System Point;
+(c) which is prohibited by paragraph 6.1.3 (a) or (b).

 6.2.4 A System Capacity Assignment shall be effective if it is approved by National Grid NTS or is not rejected by National Grid NTS by the start of the fourth Business Day after it was notified by the Assignor User or (if later) the Assignee User under paragraph 6.2.1.